-At the Parkinson’s Foundation, one of our goals is to raise Parkinson’s awareness and how the Foundation supports those living with the disease, as well as their loved ones.
+At the Parkinson’s Foundation, one of our goals is to raise Parkinson’s disease (PD) awareness and how the Foundation supports those living with the disease and their loved ones.
 If you are familiar with Parkinson’s you probably know most of the items on this list, but we encourage you to share this article with someone who may not be familiar.

 1. The cause is unknown and there is no cure.

 What causes Parkinson’s remains largely unknown.
-Directly inheriting the disease is fairly rare.
-Only about 10 to 15 percent of all cases are thought to be genetic forms of the disease.
+Genetics cause about 10 to 15 percent of all Parkinson's.
 The other 85 to 90 percent of cases are classified as sporadic (or occasional).
 Although there is no cure, treatment options vary and include medications and surgery.

 → Keep reading: What is Parkinson’s